mattermost/mattermost/README.md

 	18. Modify an existing CNAME record set or create a new one with the name * and the value of the domain you copied in step 1.13.
 	19. Save the record set

-3. Set the enviroment variable "MATTERMOST\_DOMAIN" to the domain you mapped above (example.com not www.example.com)
+3. Set the environment variable "MATTERMOST\_DOMAIN" to the domain you mapped above (example.com not www.example.com)
 	20. Return the Elastic Beanstalk from the AWS console.
 	21. Select the environment you created.
 	22. Select configuration from the sidebar.